-Indeed.
-In places and spaces all across this country, and with a spirit that is unrelenting, you bring into reality the NEA vision of uniting this nation to reclaim public education as a common good, as the foundation of our democracy, and then transform it into something it was never designed to be-a racially and socially just and equitable system that prepares every student, every one, to succeed in this diverse and interdependent world.
+Through every year and during every threat, our goal has remained the same: to be the voice of students and educators.
+No matter the change or challenge, no matter who sits in Congress or the White House, our vision-for as long as it takes to achieve it-remains the same.
+We exist to reclaim public education as a common good, as the foundation of our democracy, and then transform it into a racially and socially just and equitable system that prepares every student, every one, to succeed in this diverse and interdependent world.